Talat Xhaferi: Early life and military career

 Xhaferi, an ethnic Albanian, was born on 15 April 1962 in the village of Forino near Gostivar, PR Macedonia, FPR Yugoslavia.
-He attended primary school in the nearby village of Čegrane and continued secondary education at the Belgrade Military High School.
-He studied at the Military Academy of the Land Army Infantry of the Yugoslav People's Army (JNA) in Belgrade and Sarajevo and specialised in command and staff duties at the General Mihailo Apostolski Military Academy in Skopje.
-From 1985 to 1991 he was a JNA officer, and from 1992 to 2001 an officer of the Army of the Republic of Macedonia (ARM).
+He attended primary school in the nearby village of Čegrane and continued his secondary education at the Military High School in Belgrade.
+He studied at the Military Academy of the Land Army Infantry of the Yugoslav People's Army (JNA) in Belgrade and Sarajevo.
+Later in his career he specialized in command and staff duties at the General Mihailo Apostolski Military Academy in Skopje.
+In 2013, he obtained a master's degree in defense.

+From 1985 to 1991, Xhaferi was a JNA officer, and from 1992 to 2001 an officer of the Army of the Republic of Macedonia (ARM).